 no discomfort.
 We are busy with more difficult rehabilitation.
 You can find them on YouTube via our lower back exercises page; see the navigation bar on your left.

 Eight treatments in total and she's a very happy lady.
-Miracles we do at once, the impossible takes a little longer; so said my mother, also a chiropractor.
+Miracles we do at once, but the impossible takes a little longer; so said my mother, also a chiropractor.

 This Sacroiliac Joint Case File is merely an anecdote and has no scientific value.
 I include it mainly to indicate to you that having a hip prosthesis does no disqualify you from having chiropractic care.
 We have patients on a daily basis who have had hip replacements.

 A leg length inequality is not uncommon but it's usually a few millimetres and not significant, unless there is also a sacral subluxation, or an anomaly at the lumbo sacral junction.
 But it in some situations it's absolutely crucial to correct for the short leg in a sacroiliac joint case file, usually with a orthotic inside the shoe.